 No. 11 UConn women top Creighton 63-58 after long layoff

-STORRS, Conn.
-(AP) — Caroline Ducharme led a balanced attack with 17 points and 11th-ranked and depleted UConn defeated Creighton 63-55 on Sunday after a lengthy layoff.
+STORRS, Conn.- Caroline Ducharme led a balanced attack with 17 points and 11th-ranked and depleted UConn defeated Creighton 63-55 on Sunday after a lengthy layoff.

 “She’s such a competitor,” Husky coach Geno Auriemma said.
 “She competes and she wants to be really really good.
 Whatever she sets her mind to, it’s going to get done.”